roman01la/github-issues/README.md

   /* OR */

-  /* Update store and notify action producer */ ItemsStore.update(nextState, action.id, Constants.FETCH_ITEMS_SUCCESS);
+  /* Update store and notify action producer */ ItemsStore.update(nextState, Constants.FETCH_ITEMS_SUCCESS, action.id);
 });
 ```

-Additionally `CHANGE_EVENT` will be emitted along with store's `status`, and so components which are listening for changes can distinguish between succeed or failed changes and respond accordingly.
+Additionally `CHANGE_EVENT` will be emitted along with provided store's `status`, and so components which are listening for changes can distinguish between succeed or failed changes and respond accordingly.

 ```
+ItemsStore.update(nextState, Constants.FETCH_ITEMS_SUCCESS);

 _onChange (status) {

   if (status === Constants.FETCH_ITEMS_SUCCESS) {